Reaching for More with

 More influentially than all those great books, I've had the extraordinary good fortune to have personally interviewed and/or broken bread with more than five thousand exquisitely accomplished people, from Olympic Champions and thousands of upper corporate and institutional leaders, most of whom went from poverty or other challenges to fantastic success and/or wealth.
 People like John Leonis, CEO of Litton Industries (the world's largest manufacturer of surface naval warships and so much more); and the dignified Mr. Anton, NYSE Director, or the former Chairman of the Federal Reserve or CEO of Macy's and Zayle's Diamonds, and thousands of other true achievers.
 Without any doubt there are shortcuts that these inspiring top achievers use on a regular basis.
 This is how they accomplish more in one year than you do in twenty: they simply shut up and do more of what they already know.
 Thinking that you have to know more to do more is working the recipe forwards instead of backwards.
 If that sounds a bit twisted to you, your brain is not analytically trained.
 Doesn't matter a whit in terms of using the same shortcuts, because they work pretty close to one hundred percent of the time.

-One hundred percent is meant to convey a lack of exception.
+One hundred percent means what it sounds like.
 For example, we know that self-made billionaires have said again and again that they get to be billionaires only by asking more people more times for what they want.
 While physical force was the primary method of attainment for thousands of years, eat comes under the banner of asking: they simply did not ask nicely; they asked, and they took anyway.
 Yet the root remains the same: asking for what we want is the single fastest way to get what we want.
 THIS fact has not changed in all this time; it's not likely to change just because you choose to entertain a materially useless opinion that it won't work for you.

-One hundred percent means that, if you write down the names of no less than one hundred people, organizations and agencies who MIGHT be able to help you out, and you then contact all one hundred, there is a one hundred percent likelihood that you will either have what it is you've asked them for, OR made more identifiable progress towards it than in your whole life added up together!
+One hundred percent means that, if you record or put down on paper the names of AT LEAST one hundred people, organizations and agencies who MIGHT be able to help you out, and you then contact all one hundred, there is a one hundred percent likelihood that you will either have what it is you've asked them for, OR made more identifiable progress towards it than in your whole life added up together!

 Masters and Millionaires Shortcuts - PowerGems